2005Emmanuel/First-springboot-project/README.md

 # First-springboot-project
-This is a my first project on spring boot.
+This is my first project on spring boot.